Best Russian Movies to Learn Russian

 The story mixes thoughts about Russian history and society.

-This movie is an awesomely simple idea, and yet hugely complicated.
-However, if you’re an intermediate-level learner, you can enjoy this with English subtitles.
+This movie is an awesomely simple idea, yet hugely complicated.
+However, if you’re an intermediate-level learner, you can enjoy it with English subtitles.

-This is one of the incredible movies to learn Russian.
+This is one of the most incredible movies for learning Russian.

 Final Thought on Learning Russian with Films